handav/friendly_ml5/models.md

 https://ml5js.org/reference/api-ImageClassifier/

 Notes:
--takes a few seconds to predict
+*takes a few seconds to predict
--you can see more results in the console
+*you can see more results in the console
--it's not good at everything, but it's really good at some things (like animals) -classifier.classify() is soon going to become classifier.predict() - keep an eye on the documentation!
+*it's not good at everything, but it's really good at some things (like animals) *classifier.classify() is soon going to become classifier.predict() - keep an eye on the documentation!

 ### FeatureExtractor